perchrh/aws-s3-demo/README.md

     region = eu-central-1 #frankfurt

 ### 3 Test access to AWS through the Java-SDK ###
 Run this project's code to test that the access configured in the previous step works.
+Use the 'aws.example.s3.ListBuckets' main method class for testing access.

 ## Documentation ##
 Official AWS S3 instructions, https://aws.amazon.com/documentation/sdk-for-java/